What SMS Number is Right for You? Local vs. Toll-Free vs. Short Codes

 • Long: These numbers are longer and more random than their counterparts, so customers may need help remembering them.

-In general, local numbers are well-suited for small businesses that use texting to complement communication, such as those in the healthcare, real estate, and service industries.
+In general, 10DLC numbers are well-suited for small businesses that use texting to complement communication, such as those in the healthcare, real estate, and service industries.

 Toll-Free